jvspeed74/Python-Workshop/assignment07/probability/probability.README.md

 # Probability Calculator

 ## Purpose

 The purpose of this program is to calculate the probability of rolling a die at or above a specified threshold, given a certain dice configuration.

 ## Imports

-Product object from itertools module
+- From `itertools` import `product`

 ## Input

 - `dice_config`: A string representing the dice configuration in the format "NdS" where N is the number of dice and S is the number of sides.
 - `threshold`: An integer representing the threshold number.

 ## Expected Output

 The program returns a string formatted probability of rolling the dice at or above the specified threshold.

 ```